hanna-agbanrin/Defund-The-Police/index.md

 This results in less hashtags associated with #ReformThePolice, less differentiation among communities and local involvement limited to NYC as it seems:
 ![screenshot (58)](https://user-images.githubusercontent.com/102752920/161983724-a9fb3a3f-2bfd-4a39-9fae-426db8e39dea.png)

-As to #AbolishThePolice, we can see the network resembles that of #DefundThePolice, albeit with a less dense core, and fewer users.
+As to #AbolishThePolice, we can see the network resembles that of #DefundThePolice, albeit with a less dense core, and fewer users, the number of Leiden communities is similar, but there seems to be less connectivity between tweets.
 ![screenshot (56)](https://user-images.githubusercontent.com/102752920/161983777-484369b2-3861-4cec-8e44-f5d732de300b.png)
 ![screenshot (55)](https://user-images.githubusercontent.com/102752920/161983786-a14b576f-21ee-4358-80d4-5c65e1c67c95.png)